 The objectives of the study are to examine existing data to determine the current condition and potential future condition of the riverbed and to look for opportunities to reduce the bed degradation and eliminate impacts.
 This may result in identification of potential alternatives for implementation by Federal and private entities.
 The study will make a determination of a Federal Interest in moving forward with a feasibility study by establishing whether there is a technically and economically feasible alternative for implementation.

 Stakeholder input is needed to help further document the affected infrastructure, tributary headcuts and to provide ideas regarding potential alternatives.
 The Corps of Engineers is interested in hearing from stakeholder community members who are affected and/or are interested in participating in feasibility scoping for the study.

-Missouri River Bed Degradation Feasibility Study Presentation
+Missouri River Bed Degradation Feasibility Study Presentation (4mb pdf)

 Greater Kansas City Post Industry Day Education & Training Workshop